BlokasLabs/patchbox-os-docs/docs/Module-Internals.md

 Then create a `pisound-btn.conf`, referencing the custom button scripts using relative path to them in `pisound-btn`.

-See <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/pisound-btn.conf" target="_blank">Orac</a> for an example
+See <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/pisound-btn.conf" target="_blank">Orac</a> for an example.

 And you have to mention this config availability in the `patchbox-module.json` file in the `depends_on` section:
 ```